calvinfeng/walle_finds_eve/README.md

     201 Created {'row': 5, 'col': 5}

-## Create Start
+### Create Start

-Request to set a start position on the map, i.e. where Wall-E currently is.
+Request to create a start position on the map, i.e. where Wall-E currently is.

-- Path: /api/paths/start
+- Path: `/api/paths/start`
 - Method: **POST**
 - Request Data
     - `i`: integer